|Best high-resolution||Rove R2- 4K Dash Cam||SEE IT||

-Things to consider when buying a dash cam
+Things to consider when buying the best dash cam

 There are so many types of dash cam products on the market that it can be hard to know where to begin.
 Like most recording devices, dash cams are available in a wide range of recording resolutions and media size compatibilities.
 Some models place extra emphasis on added safety features or screen functionality, but many with these extra features struggle to maintain an unobtrusive form factor.
 In this article, we’ll go over a few key considerations to help you find the best dash cam for your particular situation.

 How high should the resolution be?

 If the most obvious feature of a dash cam is its ability to capture and store video and images, the next logical consideration is determining the quality of the images.
 For dash cam imagery to be effective at documenting potential traffic events and other unexpected incidents, the resolution and subsequent level of detail that a model can deliver should be a clear sticking point.
 Most basic models run at a minimum resolution of 1080p and offer a wide-angle lens that can effectively capture events outside your car, and these specs are usually adequate in the vast majority of situations.

 Situations that might necessitate a higher image resolution include driving larger vehicles that sit higher above the road surface, thereby expanding the field of coverage required by a dash cam in order to effectively capture and translate on-video events.
 Rideshare drivers may also benefit from a higher resolution as an added degree of insurance due to the need to record both inside and outside the car.

 Some models of dash cam are capable of capturing video at resolutions of up to 4K, which is optimal for working drivers in any situation where insurance and liability are key considerations.
-The high-level detail of the images provided by such a system can typically capture a great level of detail at longer distances, which can assist in contextualizing events and paint a clearer picture of driver accountability.
+The high-level detail of the images provided by a 4k dash cam system can typically capture a great level of detail at longer distances, which can assist in contextualizing events and paint a clearer picture of driver accountability.